 1. Travelling in Your Own Country Isn’t Always Cheap.

 Ask any Americans if travelling around the States is cheap for them.
 Sometimes moving around from one country to another is cheaper than staying in your own country.

-I’ve got a writer friend from New Jersey who travels around Asia because he simply can’t afford to live in the States at the moment.
+I’ve got a writer friend from New Jersey who travels around Asia because life in the States is too expensive for him at the moment.
 He goes to a foreign country and stays there for a little while before moving on to the next one.

 It’s not always easy, though.
 It tends to be tiring and time-consuming.
 Despite his struggles to move around constantly, he says he’s enjoying every moment of it.
 He gets to see the world, meet new people (like me!), and embrace his taste for nomadic lifestyle.

-You can learn this from budget travellers who always know the ways to do it successfully without breaking the bank.
+You can learn to travel cheaply from budget travellers who always know the ways to do it successfully without breaking the bank.
 Unlike 10 years ago, travelling is more affordable now thanks to budget airlines and accommodations.